-The Tax Office, which regulates Self-Managed Super Funds (SMSFs), says over 1 million Australians have their retirement savings invested in one of the nation’s 598,000 SMSFs.
+The tax office, which regulates SMSFs, says that as at 31 March 2019 over 1.1 million Australians have their retirement savings invested in one of the nation’s 598,000 SMSFs.
 View the SMSF population table of annual data.

-You could be thinking about starting your own Self-Managed Super Fund and it is a decision that should be considered carefully.
-There are benefits to using a SMSF, however there are also some items which you need to consider to make sure that it is the right option for you.
-Let’s take a look at the superannuation rules and other things that you need to know.
+Managing your own super is a decision that should be considered carefully.
+There are benefits to using SMSF, however there are also some items which you need to consider to make sure that it is the right option for you.

-Using a Self-Managed Super Fund can give you more control over how your superannuation is invested.
+Using SMSF can give you more control over how your superannuation is invested.
 But you may not have as much freedom as you think.
 Notable restrictions apply to what SMSFs can and cannot do.

-Importantly, Self-Managed Super Funds cannot lend to fund members or relatives and fund assets must be kept entirely separate from members’ personal assets.
+Importantly, SMSFs cannot lend to fund members or relatives and fund assets must be kept entirely separate from members’ personal assets.
 That’s because the overarching rule is that your SMSF must invest for the benefit of your retirement.

-Breaking any of these rules could see your SMSF facing tax penalties, or lose its tax concessions, which could have an impact on your super balance for your retirement.
-In addtition, penalties could be imposed on the members for breaching the rules.
+Breaking any of these rules could see your SMSF facing tax penalties, or lose its tax concessions, which could have an impact on super balance for your retirement.
+In addition, penalties could be imposed on other members of the SMSF for breaching the rules.

-With a professionally managed superannuation fund, you can expect to pay fund fees.
-However running your own Self-Managed Super Fund could involve considerable upfront and ongoing costs associated with establishing a SMSF, ongoing compliance and administration fees and investment expenses like brokerage on shares.
+If you manage your own super, you can expect to pay fund fees.
+However, running your own SMSF could involve considerable upfront and ongoing costs associated with establishing SMSF, ongoing compliance and administration fees and investment expenses like brokerage on shares.

 If you have a small superannuation balance, running your own SMSF could end up costing you more in fees and charges than investing your super in a professionally managed fund.
-The Australian Securities and Investments Commission has suggested that you should have at least $200,000 in superannuation before a Self-Managed Super Fund is cost effective, however, the actual number will depend on the fund’s facts and circumstances.
+The Australian Securities and Investments Commission has suggested that you should have at least $200,000 in superannuation before an SMSF is cost effective, however, the actual number will depend on the fund’s individual circumstances.

 You may be comfortable about meeting these obligations now, but staying abreast of the fund’s legal requirements could become more onerous when you are older and hoping to enjoy retirement.

 The bottom line is that your super is too important to leave to chance.
-Think carefully about the decision to use a Self-Managed Super Fund, take advice from experts and weigh up the costs versus the benefits that will help you achieve a rewarding retirement.
+Think carefully about the decision to use SMSF, take advice from experts and weigh up the costs versus the benefits that will help you achieve a rewarding retirement.

 This information is current as at 15/08/2016.